 How to make Herbs de Provence

-Simply mix crushed dried herbs and store in a sealable container.
+Simply mix crushed dried herbs in a mixing bowl and store in an airtight container.
+Herbes de Provence will keep up to one year.

 Expert Tips